-SUERF – The European Money and Finance Forum was established on 25 November 1963 in Louveciennes, France, by a group of academics and bankers from France, the United Kingdom, the Netherlands and Belgium.
-SUERF is a network association of practitioners in the financial sector, central bankers and regulators, as well as academics.
-The focus of the Association is on the analysis, discussion and understanding of financial markets and institutions, the monetary economy, the conduct of regulation, supervision and monetary policy, and related issues.
-SUERF’s events provide a unique European network for the analysis and discussion of these and related issues.
+SUERF is a non-profit association established on 25 November 1963 in Louveciennes, France, by a group of academics and bankers from France, the United Kingdom, the Netherlands and Belgium.
+SUERF’s focus is on the analysis, discussion and understanding of financial markets and institutions, the monetary economy, the conduct of regulation, supervision and monetary policy, and related issues.

 "SUERF aims to be the pre-eminent independent non-profit European Association designed to create an active network between professional economists, financial practitioners, central bankers and supervisors for the analysis and mutual understanding of monetary and financial issues.
 This is achieved by international events, publications, and the sponsoring of research."

 We invite you to explore SUERF’s rich history where we reflect SUERF’s heritage and significant contribution’s to our understanding of key issues in European money and finance.